xremap/xremap/doc/reference_freebsd.md

 [The problem is also described here](https://forums.freebsd.org/threads/keyboard-layout-keeps-getting-messed-up.95081/)

-#### Key sequences, double tap and chords are not supported

-The cause is missing `TimerFd` in [nix crate](https://github.com/nix-rust/nix).
-But that seems to be added in [`v0.31.2`](https://github.com/nix-rust/nix/blob/master/CHANGELOG.md), so an update might fix that.

 #### Config and device watching is not supported

 The cause is missing `Inotify` in [nix crate](https://github.com/nix-rust/nix).
 There is